ArduPilot/ardupilot_wiki/dev/source/docs/how-the-team-works-voting.rst

 - open `docs.google.com/forms <https://docs.google.com/forms>`__
 - find your voting form and click on it
-- click the "Responses" tab to see a graph of who voted and the results
+- click the "Responses" tab to see a graph of who voted (ensure there is only one response per person) and the results.

+The vote is passed if more than 50% of the responses are positive.